belovehq/msd-languages/README.md

 The analysis is written in Clojure.

-* The code requires the musiXmatch dataset to have been already loaded into an H2 SQL database.
+* The code requires the musiXmatch dataset to have been loaded into an H2 SQL database.

 * A matrix of word co-occurences is then assembled, with element (i,j)